Phragm\'{e}n's Voting Methods and Justified Representation: Introduction

-In this paper, we consider committee voting rules that are due to Swedish mathematician Lars Edvard \phrag{} (we provide brief biographical information in \secref{sec:bio}). \phrag phrases committee elections as load balancing problems: Adding a candidate to the committee incurs some \emph{load}, and this load should be shared among the agents approving this candidate. \phrag suggests choosing committees in such a way that the corresponding load distributions are as \emph{balanced} as possible, and different ways of measuring balancedness result in different optimization objectives.
-This approach yields two \emph{\opti} variants, one minimizing the maximal load and one minimizing the variance of loads, and one \emph{sequential} variant, which proceeds by greedily selecting candidates so as to keep the maximal load as small as possible.
-In addition to the load balancing rules, \phrag also proposed a rule that adapts the principle behind STV to approval ballots (see \secref{sec:enestroem}).
+In this paper, we consider committee voting rules that are due to Swedish mathematician Edvard \phrag{} (we provide brief biographical information in \secref{sec:bio}). \phrag phrases committee elections as load balancing problems: Adding a candidate to the committee incurs some \emph{load}, and this load should be shared among the voters approving this candidate. \phrag suggests choosing committees in such a way that the corresponding load distributions are as \emph{balanced} as possible, and different ways of measuring balancedness result in different optimization objectives.
+This approach yields two \emph{\opti} variants, one minimizing the maximum load and one minimizing the variance of loads, and one \emph{sequential} variant, which proceeds by greedily selecting candidates so as to keep the maximum load as small as possible.
+In addition to the load balancing rules, \phrag also proposed a rule that adapts the principle behind Single Transferable Vote (STV) to approval ballots.